LIVE: Competence to Stand Trial Evaluations & Competency Training for Individuals with Intellectual Disability (ID)

 Live Training via Zoom

-Mary Elizabeth Woods, PhD, ABPP, presents a live virtual professional training program on Competence to Stand Trial Evaluations & Competency Training for Individuals with Intellectual Disability (ID) in partnership with the American Academy of Forensic Psychology (AAFP).
+Mary Elizabeth Wood, PhD, ABPP, presents a live virtual professional training program on Competence to Stand Trial Evaluations & Competency Training for Individuals with Intellectual Disability (ID) in partnership with the American Academy of Forensic Psychology (AAFP).

 This training will review the unique challenges and complications that arise when evaluating defendants with Intellectual Disability (ID) in the context of adjudicative competence concerns, as well as when providing competency restoration services.
 The focus of the workshop will be on the provision of practical and detailed recommendations for how to modify standard practices and procedures to more flexibly accommodate the needs of this population.